From Reasoning LLMs to BERT: A Two-Stage Distillation Framework for Search Relevance: Related Work

 Knowledge distillation (KD) provides an efficient framework for transferring knowledge from large teacher models to compact students.
 Hinton et al. \cite{hinton2015distilling} introduced this paradigm, and subsequent models such as DistilBERT \cite{sanh2019distilbert}, TinyBERT \cite{jiao2019tinybert}, and MobileBERT \cite{sun2020mobilebert} showed that Transformer-based students can retain strong accuracy while greatly improving inference efficiency.

-In information retrieval and e-commerce search, knowledge distillation (KD) has been widely adopted to compress heavy cross-encoders into lightweight bi-encoder or dual-tower models~\cite{hofstatter2020improving,yao2022reprbert,liu2022knowledge}.
+In information retrieval and e-commerce search, knowledge distillation has been widely adopted to compress heavy cross-encoders into lightweight bi-encoder or dual-tower models\zyx{~\cite{hofstatter2020improving,yao2022reprbert,zhang2022distilling,liu2022knowledge}}.
 Building on this foundation, several large-scale e-commerce platforms have integrated KD frameworks into production search systems.
 For instance, ReprBERT~\cite{yao2022reprbert} was successfully applied to Alibaba’s product retrieval pipeline, and Liu et al.~\cite{liu2022knowledge} designed a contextual distillation model to enhance relevance matching in e-commerce product search.

 Shang et al. \cite{shang2025knowledge} leveraged LLM-based distillation to enhance Walmart’s e-commerce search, demonstrating that student models distilled from reasoning-rich teachers can achieve strong performance under strict latency constraints.
 Extending this direction, Ye et al. \cite{ye2024best} proposed DisRanker, which integrates point-wise and margin-MSE objectives for web-scale ranking distillation.
 Zhao et al. \cite{zhao2025explainable} introduced a multi-dimensional framework that jointly transfers score distributions and chain-of-thought representations to improve interpretability and relevance consistency.
 Closely related to our work, Agrawal et al. \cite{agrawal2025rationale} encoded reasoning paths generated by an external LLM using a separate sentence encoder and aligned them with BERT’s \texttt{[CLS]} vector.
 However, this approach overlooks that the reasoning LLM may not align well with domain-specific data, leading to suboptimal label accuracy.